-- a.
-Approve the preliminary plans for the remodeling and expansion of the Lila B. Etter Alumni House (Alumni Center) at The University of Texas at Austin by The Ex-Students' Association at an estimated cost of \$4,500,000 from funds to be raised and administered by The Ex-Students' Association and authorize The Ex-Students' Association to proceed with the project - b.
-Approve a new Lila B. Etter Alumni House (Alumni Center) Lease Agreement between the U. T. Board of Regents and The Ex-Students' Association, as set out on Pages B&G 4 17, which will extend the ground lease for twenty-five years, with an option for an additional twenty-five years, and extend the ground area covered by the lease to provide for the construction of the new building addition.
+a.
+Approved the preliminary plans for the remodeling and expansion of the Lila B. Etter Alumni House (Alumni Center) at U. T. Austin by The Ex-Students' Association at an estimated cost of \$4,500,000 from funds to be raised and administered by The Ex-Students' Association and authorized The Ex-Students' Association to proceed with the project b.
+Approved the new Lila B. Etter Alumni House (Alumni Center) Lease Agreement set out on Pages 38 - 51 by and between the U. T. Board of Regents and The Ex-Students' Association, which will extend the ground lease for twenty-five years, with an option for an additional twenty-five years, and extend the ground area covered by the lease to provide for the construction of the new building addition.